quickresolve/React/Fundamentals/Components.md

 this.props.children could return a single component if there is only one or an array of components if there are multiple.

+##Stateless Functional Components

+Stateless functional components that simply take in some data via props and output some UI.

+Seperate your components into container components and presentational components.
+Presentational components optionally take in some data and render a view.

+ex:
+function HelloWorld(props) {
+  return(
+    <div>Hello {props.name}</div>
+  )
+}
+ReactDOM.render(<HelloWorld name='Jane'/>, document.getElementById('app'))

+-Stateless functional components do not support shouldComponentUpdate()

+##PropTypes

+Used to validate the type of props that are passed to components.

+ex:
+var React = require('react')
+var PropTypes = React.PropTypes
+var Icon = React.createClass({
+  propTypes: {
+    name: PropTypes.string.isRequired,
+    size: PropTypes.number.isRequired,
+    color: PropTypes.string.isRequired,
+    style: PropTypes.object
+  },
+  render: ...
+});

+If the size property comes in as a string rather than an integer, we're going to get an error in the console.

+note: To use PropTypes with functions the API is propTypes.func rather than propTypes.function.
+Also to use booleans, the API is propTypes.bool not propTypes.boolean.